ni/monodrive-documentation/docs/scenario_editor/scenarios.md

 # Scenario File Creation

-The monoDrive Scenario Editor allows users to create their own scenarios by controlling various different aspects of AI vehicle behavior.
+The monoDrive Scenario Editor enables users to create their own scenarios by controlling various different aspects of AI vehicle behavior, adding actors, pedestrians, attaching actors to other actors (like vehicles), modifying the materials of actors, and even modifying custom blueprint parameters of actors.
 The scenario file is used when running the Simulator and/or the Scenario Editor in closed loop mode.

 <div class="img_container">
   <video width=650px height=480px muted autoplay loop>